mercure-imaging/mercure/docs/usage.rst

    :align: center
    :class: border

 When you have configured a target, you can add routing rules that define which DICOM series should be forwarded to that target.
 This can be done on the "Rules" page.
-Again, it is not necessary to stop Hermes while defining new rules.
-The different Hermes services will automatically load the new configuration once the rule has been saved.
+Again, it is not necessary to stop mercure while defining new rules.
+The different mercure services will automatically load the new configuration once the rule has been saved.
 Click the "Add New" button to create a new rule, or click on any of the existing rules and select "Edit" to modify it.

 .. image:: ui_rules_edit.png
    :width: 550px